+Important: We updated this article in June 2022 to reflect current SSA policies and statistical data.
 If you don’t have enough work credits to qualify for SSDI, you must file a Supplemental Security Income (SSI) claim.
 While it’s tempting to send your application to the Social Security Administration immediately, you shouldn’t rush the SSI application process.
 Wiser applicants take time to ensure all required paperwork is accurate and provides sufficient evidence to support their disability claim.
-And since roughly 30% of initial SSI claims are approved annually, you may also benefit from a legal consultation.
+And since roughly 32% of initial SSI claims are approved annually, you may also benefit from a legal consultation.

 4 Steps for Completing the SSI Application Process

 Step 1: Start the SSI Application Process By Filling Out & Submitting Your Claim Paperwork to the SSA

 When you start the SSI application process, there are three ways to file your claim with the Social Security Administration.

 - Your first option is simply picking up the phone and calling the SSA office.
 The best time to do this is first thing in the morning right when they open.
 This method saves you from spending several hours waiting in long lines to speak with someone there.
 When you call, you’ll have the option to complete your interview for benefits over the phone instead of in person.

 - The second method involves visiting your local Social Security office.
 While this option is sometimes faster, you may also wait so long the office closes before anyone can see you.
 Depending on where you live, you may be able to make an appointment.
 Call ahead to see if your local office provides this option before you go there in person.
 If you don’t believe you need legal assistance or to speak with your local SSA office first, choose option three.

 - This third method for starting the SSI application process is to apply for disability benefits online.